quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-{{QUIC-TRANSPORT}} currently specifies a simple delayed acknowledgement mechanism that a receiver can use: send an acknowledgement for every other packet, and for every packet when an out of order packet is received.
+{{QUIC-TRANSPORT}} currently specifies a simple delayed acknowledgement mechanism that a receiver can use: send an acknowledgement for every other packet, and for every packet that is received out of order (Section 13.2.1 of {{QUIC-TRANSPORT}}).
 This simple mechanism does not allow a sender to signal its constraints.
 This extension provides a mechanism to solve this problem.